hpi-swa-teaching/GameMecha/README.md

 }
 ```

-The effective world position (which in itself is relative to the morph owning the collider) of the circle collider becomes:
+The effective world center position (which in itself is relative to the morph owning the collider) of the circle collider becomes:

 ```smalltalk
 (110, 50)